 Select a type of life insurance policy

 No matter what kind of life insurance coverage is needed, it’s a good idea to shop around for quotes from several life insurance carriers to find the best price and terms.
 The same type of coverage could vary in price from one carrier to another so it is beneficial to obtain multiple quotes, according to the Insurance Information Institute (Triple-I).

-Once it’s time to apply, the next step is to get permission from the person you plan on insuring.
+Once it’s time to apply for coverage, the next step is to get permission from the person you plan on insuring.
 They will need to sign a consent form and likely undergo a medical exam before the policy is approved.
-Even if a policy that doesn’t require a medical exam is selected, failing to obtain signed consent from the person you’re buying the policy for is considered insurance fraud.
+Even if a policy that doesn’t require a medical exam is selected, failing to obtain signed consent from the person you are insuring could be considered insurance fraud.

 When to buy life insurance for someone else